Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 The very first task to complete is about installing an enterprise license, otherwise the server will remain in read-only mode.
 This task is required if and only if you used the All-In-One archetype, or the Platform JAR archetype to generate your project.
 If you used the Share JAR archetype to generate your project, feel free to ignore this task and move on the next one.

 If you are an Alfresco Partner or Customer, you can request an enterprise license by opening a ticket in [Hyland Community](https://community.hyland.com/){:target="_blank"}.
 The Enterprise license is nothing more and nothing less than a file with `lic` extension.
 The Enterprise license file goes into the `src/main/docker/license` folder (this folder will be located under the platform JAR submodule if you're using the All-In-One archetype).
-The license will be copied into the ACS Docker container before it is started.
+The license will be copied into the Content Services Docker container before it is started.
 The license file name doesn't matter, but make sure that you keep it simple and maintain the `lic` extension.

 #### Configuring the Enterprise release